 Replace [website_url] with the full webpage address of the page you want compressed.
 For instance, for the New York Times site it will be:

 This should work on most browsers, both on desktop and mobile.
-The downsides to using this method is that you’ll have to manually enter the address to the web page you wish to be compressed every single time and since this intended for mobile displays, the images will be terribly pixelated on desktop displays.
+The downsides to using this method is that you’ll have to manually enter the address of the web page you want to be compressed every single time and since this intended for mobile displays, the images will be terribly pixelated on desktop displays.

 2. Change the User Agent (UA) to Force Google WebLight

 The theory behind how this works is as follows: Google Web Light for some reason assumes if you’re on a WAP browser (e.g. Nokia S40/S60), then probably you’re on a slow network or perhaps more likely, that your WAP browser can’t load properly non-WAP sites.